The beauty and cosmetics industry is one of the few sectors in which South African women dominate.

 - Word-of-mouth advertising is powerful.
 Your work needs to be good, because clients are walking adverts, every time you do their hair, the standard of your work should be high.

-– Sometimes specials, like bring a friend along for a free service, is not a great idea because you can lose money.
+- Sometimes specials, like bringing a friend along for a free service, are not a great idea because you can lose money.

 - Don’t waste money on flyers – people throw those away.